 A watchlist is like a portfolio, but without any transactions.
 To use one, just go to the My Portfolio page, click new watchlist and populate the watchlist with shares of your choice.
 Once saved, the watchlist will be available in your portfolio dashboard view.

 Dividend and company calendars:

-The dividend calendar is accessed from the shares page.
+The dividend calendar is accessed from the Tools page.
 It shows the ex- and payment dates for dividends declared but not yet paid, arranged in order of ex date.
 It also gives the amount of the dividend and the likely full-year yield on the shares.